-These consolidated financial statements have been prepared on the assumption that the Group companies will continue as going concerns in the foreseeable future.
-As at the date of approval of these consolidated financial statements, no facts or circumstances are known that would indicate any threat to the Group companies continuing as going concerns.
+These financial statements have been drawn up on the assumption that the Company will continue its business operations in the foreseeable future.
+As at the date of approval of these financial statements, no circumstances are found indicating a threat to the continued operation by the Company.

-3.2 Effect of new or amended standards and interpretations on the Group's consolidated financial statements a) New standards, interpretations and amendments to existing standards effective in 2017
+2.2 Effect of new standards and interpretations on the Company's financial statements a) New standards, interpretations and amendments to existing standards effective in 2017

-These consolidated financial statements have been prepared on the basis of the EU IFRS issued and effective as at the reporting date, i.e. 31 December 2017.
+These financial statements have been prepared on the basis of the EU's IFRS issued and effective as at the reporting date, i.e. 31 December 2017.

-The EU IFRS comprise all International Accounting Standards, International Financial Reporting Standards and related Interpretations, excluding Standards and Interpretations listed below, which are awaiting endorsement by the European Union.
+The EU IFRS comprise all International Accounting Standards, International Financial Reporting Standards and related Interpretations, excluding Standards and Interpretations awaiting endorsement by the European Union.

-The following new and revised standards and interpretations, effective from or after 1 January 2017, were applied for the first time in these consolidated financial statements:
+The following new and revised standards and interpretations, effective from or after 1 January 2017, were applied for the first time in these financial statements: